mayranihal/Media-Tracker/README.md

 * Express

 ## Authors
-Media Tracker was developed as the final semester project for the course CSC309 at the University of Toronto, Canada.
+Media Tracker was developed as the final semester project for the course CSC309: Web Development at the University of Toronto, Canada.
 The authors for Media Tracker include:
 * Mayra Nihal
 * Erin Amer
 * Vipon Kaur